ccappflow/wagtail-videos/README.rst

 Based on wagtailimages.
 The aim was to have feature parity with images but for html5 videos.
-Includes the ability to transcode videos to a html5 compliant codec using ffmpeg.
+Includes the ability to transcode videos to a html5 compliant codec using ffmpeg and also the ability to add and manage VTT text tracks for subtitles/captions.

 Requirements
 ------------

--  Wagtail >= 6.1 (for older wagtail version see the tags)
+-  Wagtail >= 6.3 (for older wagtail version see the tags)
 -  `ffmpeg <https://ffmpeg.org/>`__ (optional, for transcoding)

 Installing